saikeerthy/document-classification-model/README.md

 Still in progress:

 I am trying to deploy the model to a public cloud platform - AWS.
-For that I created an s3 bucket named "heavywatermodel" in which I added the two models "vectorizer.pkl" and "random_forest.pkl" but It is giving me an error S3ResponseError: 301 - MovedPermanently.
+For that I created an s3 bucket named "heavywatermodel" in which I added the two models "vectorizer.pkl" and "random_forest.pkl".
+I have successfully accesses the files from the bucket and ran the model on local machine.
+Now, I am currently working on deploying to AWS lambda.

 Steps :